 Companies that have successfully adopted a path of continuous quality improvement typically exhibit a pattern of reduced costs, improved quality, and expanded capabilities.
 They show growing sales because they better serve the needs of their clients.

 That process allows plant personnel to decide on a roadmap for the future.
 If this process is managed well, that roadmap becomes the goals and programs for improvement, and it provides the basis for accountability for achievement.
 Your benchmark score allows your plant to actually measure progress from year to year.
 There is no minimum score required.
 This is not a contest.
 Scores will not be published.
 There is no overall winner.
-All participants who participate in this voluntary program seriously win.
+All participants in this voluntary program seriously win.
 All participating plants are provided with an annual certificate of participation and are recognized at the PCI Committee Days and Technical Conference.

 To participate or to read more about the program, click here to access the Member Resources section of the PCI website.
-To receive recognition for 2020, completed forms must be returned to PCI by July 1.
+To receive recognition for 2022, completed forms must be returned to PCI by July 1.